 By: Stan Popovich

-It can be scary going to rehab for the first time to overcome your addictions and other mental health issues.
+It can be scary when attending an addiction facility for the first time to overcome your addictions and other mental health issues.

-1. Follow The Rules: The most important thing a person should do is to follow the rules when entering rehab.
+1. Follow the rules: The most important thing a person should do is to follow the rules when entering rehab.
 Focus your energies on getting better and don’t do anything that could get you into trouble.
 Your main goal should be to find the answers to help manage your addictions.

 2. Listen to the professionals: A person who goes to rehab must follow the advice from their counselors.
-The counselors that you are dealing with are professionals and they have dealt with many people in your situation.
-These counselors are experts and following their advice will help speed up your recovery and help get your life back on track.
+The counselors that you are dealing with have dealt with many people in your situation.
+These people are experts and following their advice will help speed up your recovery and help get your life back on track.

 3. Ask questions: Going to rehab can be a new and stressful experience.
 Always ask questions on anything that you are not familiar with to help make your stay more pleasant.
 The people in rehab are there to answer your questions.
 There is no such thing as a dumb question so don’t feel hesitant to get the answers to your questions related to your stay and rehab experiences.

 4. Be friendly with others: Do not take out your frustrations and fears out on the staff or on your fellow residents.
-A person going to rehab can get be scared and frustrated so its important to find some other ways of dealing with these issues.
+A person going to rehab can be scared and frustrated, so it is important to find some other ways of dealing with these issues.
 Blaming others for your problems is not the way to go and can interfere with your recovery.
 Be nice to others and in turn most people will treat you with respect.

-5. Write Down Everything: When talking to the professionals, it is impossible to remember every detail of the advice given to you.
+6. Write down everything: When talking to the professionals, it is impossible to remember every detail of the advice given to you.
 Most people forget what their counselors say after a few days.
 Talking to these experts can provide valuable advice on how to deal with your fears and anxieties and you don’t want to forget what you were told.
 If possible, find a way to write down the advice given to you by the doctors and staff.

 Consider The Following: